itdongbaojun/MFBannerView/README.md

 ## MFBannerView
- 一个支持水平方向和垂直方向的轮播组件
+a auto scroll banner view suport horizontal and vertical direction.

 ### CocoaPods
 待添加

 ### Requirements
-* Xcode 8 or higher
+* Xcode 9 or higher
 * iOS 8.0 or higher
 * ARC